Types of DDoS Attacks: General Breakdown

 It’s likely that you’ve heard of very specific DDoS attacks with unique names like “Ping of Death” and “SYN Flood”.
 In spite of these fancy names, DDoS attacks can generally be divided into three broad categories: volume-based attacks, protocol attacks, and application layer attacks.
 With these frameworks in mind, you’ll be able to decode all that talk about DDoS – even if you consider yourself to be among the non-tech-savvy.

 Volume-based DDoS attacks are the most common out of the three.
-To carry out this kind of cyber attack, hackers utilize many computers and internet connections (often distributed around the world) to flood a website with traffic so that an overwhelming amount clogs up the website’s available bandwidth.
+To carry such an attack, hackers utilize many computers and internet connections (often distributed around the world) to flood a website with traffic so that an overwhelming amount clogs up the website’s available bandwidth.
 As a result, legitimate traffic is unable to pass through, and hackers are able to successfully take down the website.
-Volume-based attacks are measured in bits per second (Bps).
+Volume-based attacks are measured in bits per second (bps).

 An example of a volume based attack is the UDP flood.
 Hackers take advantage of a sessionless networking protocol known as the User Datagram Protocol (UDP), which is essential to the Internet protocol (IP) suite.
 (To read about how UDP works read here).
 In a UDP flood, a hacker overwhelms random ports on the targeted host so that as more UDP packets are received and answered, the system is unable to handle the volume of requests and thus becomes unresponsive.

 Unlike volume-based attacks, protocol attacks aim to exhaust server resources instead of bandwidth.
 They also target what is known as “intermediate communication equipment,” which in simpler terms refers to intermediaries between the server and website, such as firewalls and load balancers.
 Hackers overwhelm websites and these server resources by making phony protocol requests in order to consume the available resources.
 The strength of these attacks are measured in packets per second (pps).